-We assess Duke's liquidity as adequate to cover its needs over the next 12 months.
+As of March 2020, we assess Duke's liquidity as adequate to cover its needs over the next 12 months.
 We expect the company's liquidity sources to exceed uses by 1.1x or more, and that it will meet our other requirements for such a designation.
 Duke's liquidity benefits from stable cash flow generation, ample availability under the revolving credit facilities, and manageable debt maturities over the next few years.
 Importantly, we use maintenance capital spending, recognizing that Duke can reduce capital spending in times of stress.
 The company's well-established and solid banking relationships, the ability to absorb high-impact, low probability events without the need for refinancing, and a satisfactory standing in credit markets also support our liquidity assessment as adequate.
 Duke also has revolving credit facilities totaling \$8 billion that backstop its commercial paper program.
 We rate this commercial paper 'A-2', reflecting our issuer credit rating on the company.

-Principal liquidity sources:
+Principal liquidity sources

-- Credit facility of \$8 billion;

-- Cash of about \$380 million; and
+- Credit facility of \$8 billion; - Cash of about \$1.45 billion;

-- Cash FFO of about \$9.7 billion.
+- Cash FFO of about \$9.5 billion: and - Common equity of about \$2.5 billion.

-Principal liquidity uses:
+Principal liquidity uses

-- Debt maturities of close to \$5.6 billion over the next 12 months, including about \$2.5 billion outstanding under the company's commercial paper; - Estimated maintenance capital spending of about \$8.5 billion; and - Dividends of about \$2.9 billion.
+- Debt maturities of close to \$8.1 billion over the next 12 months, including about \$3 billion outstanding under the company's commercial paper; - Estimated maintenance capital spending of about \$5.6 billion; and - Dividends close to \$3 billion.